iwantyoukobeni/waifu-ai/README.md

 !waifuu play a song for me
 !uwu uwuify any text or paragraph
-!diffusion turns anything u type into your desired image by tag v6tsa chan only works if u have gave nitro to me voice chatting bot !watchanime this command lets you watch random anime for all of the listed urls in my database only works if you gave nitro !anichan gets you info on anime shows characters etc and can also voicechat the words only works if u gave nitro /but it is free if u add the anichan bot !!
+!diffusion turns anything u type into your desired image by tag !manga - allows u to read a manga title that is available.
+!mangahelp - shows the extra commands !list !next v6tsa chan only works if u have gave nitro to me voice chatting bot !watchanime this command lets you watch random anime for all of the listed urls in my database only works if you gave nitro !anichan gets you info on anime shows characters etc and can also voicechat the words only works if u gave nitro /but it is free if u add the anichan bot !!